ruthmoog/CV/README.md

 **Growth mindset: quick to learn**

 I take an organised and efficient approach to learning.
 My determination to continue learning and to improve as a developer for the long-term is evident in my career-change and self-directed education at Makers Academy.
-I was able to code a web app in `JavaScript` in 1 week without having used the language before, and from there TDD a kata writing the tests in pure JS - Pretty neat! (middle char)
+I was able to code a web app in `JavaScript` in 1 week without having used the language before, and from there, TDD a kata by writing the tests in pure JS - Pretty neat! (middle char)

 **Development process: BDD, TDD, CI/CD**

-Throughout the course I've written unit tests and feature tests to drive development incrementally and from the outside in with testing DSLs `RSpec`, `Jasmine` and `Capybara` following the mantra "red, green, refactor".
+Throughout the course I've written unit tests and feature tests to drive development incrementally and from the outside in, with testing DSLs `RSpec`, `Jasmine` and `Capybara` following the mantra "red, green, refactor".
 Tools like `Travis` and `Heroku` have enabled CI & CD.
-On my [personal website](https://ruthmoog.dev) project I used the `lighthouse` audit to create a website that achieved 100 scores for performance, accessibility, SEO and best practices.
+On my [personal website](https://ruthmoog.dev) project I used the `lighthouse` audit to create a website that achieved scores of 100% for performance, accessibility, SEO and best practices.

 **Agile practises: scrum, kanban**

 I was struggling to limit my side-projects and was frustrated that as a result I wasn't delivering as quickly as I wanted.
 I used the opportunity to learn Kanban, by reading up and watching a talk by Eric Brechner, then, I used personal Kanban to manage my side-projects with `Trello`.
 Kaban helped me focus, work with clear deliverables, and lessen the cognitive load by reframing a long list of incomplete tasks as backlog.
-At Makers, I worked with in teams using Kanban ([Seagull BnB](https://github.com/ruthmoog/Seagull-BnB/commits?author=ruthmoog)) and Scrum ([Acebook](https://github.com/bengscott2/acebook-livewire/commits?author=ruthmoog)) where I got to lead `retros`, `stand-ups`, and `sprint-planning`, where we estimated story points and tracked our team velocity.
+At Makers, I worked with in teams using Kanban ([Seagull BnB](https://github.com/ruthmoog/Seagull-BnB/commits?author=ruthmoog)) and Scrum ([Acebook](https://github.com/bengscott2/acebook-livewire/commits?author=ruthmoog)) where I got to lead `retros`, `stand-ups`, and `sprint-planning`.
+I estimated story points and tracked our velocity.

 **Enthusiastic collaborator: XP values, team work, & pair programming**